tzcheng911/LEAP/README.md

 # LEAP
- Scripts for adults and infants MEEG processing
+ Scripts for adults and infants M/EEG preprocessing and analysis